uqrmaie1/smtpred/README.md

 ldsc_h2s.txt
 ```

+## Using ldsc wrapper to extract h2 and rg

-### If LDSC output files already exist, the following can be used to extract h2 and rg
+If LDSC output files already exist, the following can be used to extract h2 and rg

 ```
 python ldsc_wrapper.py \